peterkappus/hugo-pk/content/blog/get-started-with-bdd-in-5-minutes-using-docker/index.md

       link: https://unsplash.com/photos/mQHEgroKw2k

 ---
+*UPDATE (May 2019): The video below has been updated and expanded.
+Check it out!*

 [Behaviour Driven Development (or BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) ensures everyone has the same understanding of how an application should work and gives you a clear indication when a feature is finished.
 In general, any test-automation dramatically speeds up acceptance and regression testing.